-DEVELOP AND IMPLEMENT A PORT OF SEATTLE MODEL OF EQUITY, DIVERSITY AND INCLUSION
+DEVELOP AND IMPLEMENT A PORT OF SEATTLE MODEL OF EQUITY, DIVERSITY AND INCLUSION and inclusion efforts (Employee Resource Groups, Diversity and Development Council, and/or Learning Opportunities)

 The Port of Seattle will join a number of public agencies and professional sectors in identifying a set of operating principles and practices addressing equity, diversity and inclusion.
 After a review of models in use by other organizations, Port leadership will engage Port employees and community partners via an advisory group in developing and finalizing a model for implementation.